josejimenezluna/pyGPGO/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyGPGO: Bayesian Optimization for Python
+pyGPGO: Bayesian optimization for Python
 ==================================

-pyGPGO is a simple and modular Python (>3.5) package for Bayesian Optimization.
+pyGPGO is a simple and modular Python (>3.5) package for Bayesian optimization.
 It supports:

 - Different surrogate models: Gaussian Processes, Student-t Processes, Random Forests, Gradient Boosting Machines.
 - Type II Maximum-Likelihood of covariance function hyperparameters.